-If an employee has requested time off to use accrued vacation, the supervisor can require the employee to utilize accrued FLSA overtime before taking vacation leave.
+If an employee has requested time off to use accrued vacation leave, the supervisor may require the employee to utilize accrued FLSA overtime before taking vacation leave.

-Supervisors can require an employee to take FLSA overtime at any time to manage further accumulation and liability of FLSA overtime balances.
+Supervisors may require an employee to take accrued FLSA overtime leave at any time to manage further accumulation and liability of FLSA overtime leave balances.

 State Compensatory Time